 To read more about breast uplift – click here

-Removal of implants and breast uplift
+Breast implant removal and breast uplift

 Mr Morritt frequently undertakes breast uplift (mastopexy or breast lift) following the removal of breast implants.
 These operations can either be performed at the same time as the implants are removed or, the implants can be removed and the uplift performed at a later date.
 It is necessary to have a reasonable amount of breast tissue to obtain a good cosmetic result from uplift surgery so in cases where it is not clear whether or not there will be adequate tissue Mr Morritt often recommends taking the implants out first and then allowing the tissues to settle before deciding whether or not the uplift will be worthwhile.